rommelsantor/Timeout/README.md

   * this mitigates the need to pass a `key` for every method and makes transportable the management of a given timeout
   * _note: an explicit key is not supported for an instantiated object as that would defeat its purpose_

-Once you have an instantiated timeout, you can use that object to execute all the static methods described above, except sans the `key` parameter.
+Once you have an instantiated timeout, you can use that object to execute all the static methods described above, except without a `key` parameter.

 #### Example